Rajbanshi people

-In 2020, Kamatapur Autonomous Council has been created for socio-economic development and political rights of Koch-Rajbongshi community.
+In 2020, Kamatapur Autonomous Council was created for the socio-economic development and political rights of the Koch-Rajbongshi community residing in Assam.

 They are related to the ethnic Koch people found in Meghalaya but are distinguished from them as well as from the Hindu caste called Koch in Upper Assam that receives converts from different tribes.
 Rajbanshi (of royal lineage) alludes to the community's claimed connection with the Koch dynasty.

 Etymology

-The Rajbanshi (literal meaning: of the royal lineage) community gave itself this name after 1891 following a movement to distance itself from an ethnic identity and acquire the higher social status of Kshatriya Hindu varna instead.
-The kshatriya identity was established by linking the community to the Koch dynasty.
+The Rajbanshi (literal meaning: of a royal lineage) community gave itself this name after 1891 following a movement to distance itself from an ethnic identity and acquire the higher social status of Kshatriya Hindu varna instead.
+They tried to establish the Kshatriya identity by linking the community to the Koch dynasty.
 The Rajbanshis were officially recorded as Koch till the 1901 census.
 The name Rajbanshi is a 19th century neologism.

 Demography

 Worldwide, there are an estimated 11-12 million Rajbanshi people.
-According to 1971 Census figures, 80% of the North Bengal population was once of the Rajbanshi tribe.
-As per as last late 2011 census, It has been estimated that it have came down to just mere 30%.
-The un-checked infiltration along the Indo-Bangladesh border and intrusion of Biharis caused a lot of demographic change over time.
-Population of Bengali-speaking Muslims, Bihari Muslims and Bangladeshi low-caste Namasudras have increased rapidly in areas like: Jalpaiguri, Koch Bihar, Alipurduar etc. over the last 50 years, hence causing demographic changes over time.
+According to 1971 Census figures, 80% of the North Bengal population was once of the Rajbanshi community.
+As per as last late 2011 census, It has been estimated that it has come down to just mere 30%.
+The un-checked infiltration along the Indo-Bangladesh border and intrusion of Bengalis caused a lot of demographic change over time.
+Population of Bengali Muslims, Bihari Muslims and Bangladeshi low-caste Namasudras have increased rapidly in areas like Jalpaiguri, Oodlabari, Gairkata and Jaigaon over the last 50 years, hence causing demographic changes over time.

 History

-In ancient times, the land which the Rajbanshi inhabit, called Kamarupa, was considered an 'unclean' frontier zone, where people of varying ethnic backgrounds mixed on the edge of Aryavarta.
+In ancient times, the land which the Rajbanshi inhabit, was called Kamarupa.
 Its inhabitants spoke Tibeto-Burman languages.
 There is no mention of 'Rajbanshi' in Persian records, the Ahom Buranjis or the 18th-century Darrang Raja Vamsavali: the genealogical records of the Koch Bihar royal family, although there is mention of the Koch as a distinct social group.
+From the 17th century the Koch society came under increasing brahminical influence and by the end of the 18th century a greater part of the Koch became amenable to it.